King Lindworm: Distribution

 A geographical analysis of variants by Stith Thompson led him to believe its origin lay in the East, since variants are found in India, in the Near East and in Scandinavia (in Denmark and in southern Sweden).
 In his study on the Danish story, Axel Olrik noted its "evenly distribution" over the North Sea, across the coast of Scania and into the Baltic Sea, with similar stories attested in South Germany and Southern Europe (frequent in Italy, but sparse in Albania and Portugal).
+In the same vein, according to Carl Wilhelm von Sydow, variants of "King Lindrom" are "disseminated" in Italy, the Balkans, in Turkey and in Persia, but also appear in Denmark and in Scania (or, in his words, "in the old Danish sphere").
+Furthermore, Anna Birgitta Rooth indicated that the story developed two local forms, or oikotypes: one Danish-Skanisch and the other Mediterranean - in which Walter Scherf includes variants from Armenia, Turkey and Greece, as well from Italy, Portugal and France.

 Europe

+Scandinavia

+According to Bengt Holbek, variants of type 433B that continue with the adventures of the serpent husband's wife are reported in North Jutland and Scania.

 Denmark

 Folklorist Axel Olrik reported other variants from Denmark: one from Vendsyssel, one from Himmerland, two from Vestjylland (one in Vedersø, the other in Ulborg), and two from the island of Sjælland (Zealand) (one from South Zealand, other from West Sealand).
+In the same vein, Laurits Bodker identified that three variants from North Jutland continue with the heroine meeting Kong Svan and Kong Trana in the second part of the story, which led him to consider them part of a regional tradition.

 The variant from Vendsyssel, translated by Klara Stroebe as King Dragon, continues with the banishment of the queen by the false hero Red Knight.
 Then, she goes to the woods and two giant birds, a swan and a crane, perch on a branch, each on either side of her.
 They beg to be given food, and the queen does.
 The two birds become human again, and tell her their names: King Stork and King Crane.
 Both want to marry the woman, now that she has broken their curse.
 At the end of the tale, the queen prepares a dinner with her new suitors and King Dragon, and, since the meal is salty, King Dragon makes a toast to the queen's health.
 She chooses to remain with King Dragon.